JimmyLamothe/autofront/README.md

 to a functional front end.
 Though the code could be modified to make the server accessible from outside the local network, this is not recommened for safety reasons.
-No work has been done to protect it from hacking attempts and by definition it's designed to run arbitrary Python code on your computer.
+No work has been done to protect it from hacking attempts and by definition it's designed to run semi-arbitrary Python code on your computer.